opensourcecorp/workshop-linux/instructions/challenge_2.md

 - Once there, the app there needs to be named `run-app`, not `app`

-- To ensure both locations always have the same version (e.g. during hotfixes), make a reference from the binary location to the target location without copying the actual file.
+- To ensure both locations always have the same version (e.g. during hotfixes), make a reference from the binary location to the target location *without copying the actual file*.
 This way, any update or change will reflect in both places at once without needing to manually sync them.